pipelight/doc.pipelight/guide/triggers/options.md

 ## Set pipeline default I/O

-By default, pipelines are triggerd **attached** to the standard output.
+By default, pipelines are triggered **attached** to the standard output.

-For example, a git action like `git push` will wait until the pipelines execution is over before your shell gives you the control back and print another prompt line.
+For example, a git action like `git push` will wait for the pipeline execution to complete before giving you a new prompt.

 To prevent waiting forever when triggering heavy workloads, you can set the pipeline to be executed **detached** from the standard output.